-The Practice does not operate a travel vaccination service and patients are encouraged to book an appointment with a dedicated travel vaccination clinic for further information on vaccinations required for travel to particular locations.
+The Practice operates a very limited travel vaccination service and patients are encouraged to book an appointment with a dedicated travel vaccination clinic for further information on vaccinations required for travel to particular locations.

-If indicated, we may be able to provide vaccinations that are available on NHS Prescriptions.
+If indicated, and subject to appointment availability, we may be able to provide vaccinations that are available on NHS Prescriptions.
 These include:

 - Hepatitis A